-Prerequisites: CS 115 with a C or higher: CS 185 with a C or higher
+Prerequisites: CS 115 with a C or higher

 Provides skills in object-oriented program design and development; principles of algorithm formulation and implementation.
-Student will learn the basics of Windows, Web and Mobile development using the Microsoft .NET platform.
+Student will learn the basics of Windows development using C# and the Microsoft .NET SDK.

-CS 276 Windows Web Development (3) Prerequisites: CS 270 with a C or higher
+CS 276 Windows Web Development (3)

-This course introduces the students to how to develop web applications using the Microsoft .ASP platform.
-The students will work on projects and build multiple web apps to strengthen their ability to develop web-based applications.
+This course introduces the students to how to develop web applications using the Microsoft ASP.NET MVC framework.
+The students will work on projects and build multiple web apps.